McIntyre-Lab/events/README.md

 ## v1.0.16 -> v1.0.17
 * Updated extractTranscriptJunctions.py to be compatible with later versions of GFFutils
-* Missing hard version requirement for python dependencies added to conda environment recipe
+* Missing hard version requirement for python dependencies added to conda environment recipe.

 ## v1.0.14 -> v1.0.16